mykolwu/martin/README.md

-# Martin
+# martin
-A chess engine that tries to stalemate.
+A chess engine that tries to stalemate using backpropogation.